FinnStitcher/github-cd/18-NoSQL/01-Activities/Git-Guide/README.md

 Now it's time to actually create a simple package that we can upload to GitHub Packages.
 Since we are just learning how to publish, let's create something very simple.

-1. Create a new directory called `github-pkg-demo` and initialize it as a git repository by running `git init`
+1. Create a new directory called `github-pkg-demo` and initialize it as a git repository by running `git init`.

-2. Next, create a `package.json` file by running `npm init -y`
+2. Next, create a `package.json` file by running `npm init -y`.

 3. Open `package.json` and modify the `name` field such that your project name includes your GitHub username.
-For example, if my username was `TestUser22` and the package name was `github-pkg-demo`, then I should have this in my `package.json`.
-Also we will want to add a repository entry that includes a `url` set to the value of what will be our remote.
+For example, if my username was `TestUser22` and the package name was `github-pkg-demo`, then I should have the following in my `package.json`.
+Also you will want to add a repository entry that includes a `url` set to the value of what will be your remote.

     ```json
     }